55% of the World’s Plastic Pollution Comes From Only 20 Companies: Study

 “The trajectories of the climate crisis and the plastic waste crisis are strikingly similar and increasingly intertwined,” Al Gore, former Vice President of the U.S., said in a statement.
 He also commented on the inaction of companies who deflect responsibility — shifting the onus on individual users and activists to respond to the problem.
 “As awareness of the toll of plastic pollution has grown, [the companies] told us it’s our own fault and has directed attention toward behavior change from end-users of these products, rather than addressing the problem at its source,” Al Gore added.

 Organizations like Break Free From Plastic run annual audits to find out the world’s top plastic polluting brands, but research on companies that manufacture the plastics in the first place had been lacking until now.
-However, calling out the brands responsible for plastic wastage has not produced significant results so far — with companies like CocaCola and Nestlé leading the list year after year despite being widely criticized.
-So, through the present study, researchers hope taht targeting the companies that supply these brands with plastics to package their products in, might address the menace.
+However, calling out the brands responsible for plastic wastage has not produced significant results so far — with companies like CocaCola and Nestlé leading the list year after year despite widespread criticism.
+Through the present study, researchers hope that identifying the companies that supply these brands with plastics might address the problem.

-Researchers recommend that in order to increase accountability among companies, it is also critical to urge transparency, and target companies’ commercial funding — that is their investors and banks who support them.
-The study drew up a list of the banks that finance these companies, including leading international banks like Barclays, HSBC, Citigroup, JPMorgan Chase, and Goldman Sachs.
+Further, researchers recommend that in order to increase accountability among companies, it is also critical to urge transparency, and target companies’ commercial funding, which comes through investors and banks who support them.
+The study notably drew up a list of the banks that finance these companies, including leading international banks like Barclays, HSBC, Citigroup, JPMorgan Chase, and Goldman Sachs.
 Turns out, 20 banks from around the world are behind almost 60% of the plastic waste crisis.
-“You can’t manage what you can’t measure… this is why it is so important the small group of companies and banks that dominate the global production of throwaway plastics begin to disclose their own data,” Gardner noted.
+“You can’t manage what you can’t measure… this is why it is so important the small group of companies and banks that dominate the global production of throwaway plastics begin to disclose their own data,” Toby Gardner noted.

-Al Gore sums it up well: “Just as disclosure of greenhouse gas emissions was the first step towards creating global targets for reductions, disclosure of funding for and production of single-use plastic is necessary to turn the tide on this escalating problem.”
+Al Gore sums up the need for urgent action: “Just as disclosure of greenhouse gas emissions was the first step towards creating global targets for reductions, disclosure of funding for and production of single-use plastic is necessary to turn the tide on this escalating problem.”